Neve Tzedek's Alleys Tel Aviv

 In the early 1920s, several artists and writers made Neve Tzedek their place of residence.
-Nobel Laureate in Literature (Future) Shmuel Yosef (Shai) Agnon lived here in 1909-12 and told about life here in his book "yesterday".
+Nobel Laureate in Literature (Future) Shmuel Yosef (Shai) Agnon lived here from 1909 to 1912 and talked about life here in his book "Yesterday".
 It is said that the young Agnon coveted the daughter of the aristocratic family of three and the father of the family answered that he was not good enough for her.

-The neighborhood was also inhabited by the author Deborah Baron, the author Yosef Chaim Brenner until his murder, the poet David Shimoni as well as the artist Nahum Gutman and of course the first Hebrew cinema - Kol Noa or Cinema Eden.
+The neighborhood was also inhabited by the author Deborah Baron, the author Yosef Chaim Brenner until his murder, the poet David Shimoni as well as the artist Nahum Gutman, and of course the first Hebrew cinema - Cinema Eden.